samiyaakhtar/hello-world-full-stack/api/README.md

-# Hello World API Service
+# Hello World backend Service

 This is the backend service for the hello world Trivia application.